adriaandotcom/laspalmas.adriaan.io/movers.md

 * [vibbo.com/pisos/](http://www.vibbo.com/pisos/) (was [segundamano.es](http://www.segundamano.es))

 ### Stay connected
+I use [Orange SIM Mundo 2GB](http://www.simmundo.es/) and I'm pretty happy about it.
+It is a pay-as-you-go contract, so you just put money on it and you can use 2GB per month for €15,-.
+Call to other Mondo clients are free (if you charged in the last 30 days) and calling to mobile phones in The Netherlands is around €0,13 per minute.
+Most people here are saying this is a great deal.

-There a nice [deal of vodafone](http://www.vodafone.es/tienda/particulares/es/catalogo/ficha/prepago/movil/tarjeta/sim_vodafone_internacional_smartphone/) where you can have some international phonecalls.
+There is also a [deal from vodafone](http://www.vodafone.es/tienda/particulares/es/catalogo/ficha/prepago/movil/tarjeta/sim_vodafone_internacional_smartphone/) where you can have some international phonecalls.
 60 minutes for 15 euro's.
-You can also try [worldsim](https://www.worldsim.com/international-sim-cards).
+I don't think it is better then the Orange one.

 ### Social security number